Who they are: Sonographers provide direct patient care in a wide variety of specialties to collect diagnostic images called sonograms.

-As the population grows and ages, the demand for diagnostic imaging will increase.
-More doctors are turning to sonographs for images because they do not expose patients to radiation the way x-rays do.
+What they do: Sonographers use ultrasound technology to diagnose, monitor and treat a variety of medical conditions.
+More doctors are turning to sonographers for images because they do not expose patients to radiation the way x-rays do.
 The types of images that sonographers will be able to take are expected to evolve rapidly.
-The main limit on how fast these new technologies will spread is their cost.

-The Bachelor of Science in Health Professions (BSHP) Sonography track delivers upper-division curriculum designed to prepare students to become competent, entry-level sonographers in an environment based on teamwork and mutual respect.
+The Bachelor of Science in Health Professions (BSHP) Sonography at the University of Minnesota Rochester track delivers upper-division curriculum designed to prepare students to become competent, entry-level sonographers in an environment based on teamwork and mutual respect.

 Students will have the opportunity to train in the following specialties: abdomen, obstetrics, gynecology, and peripheral vascular.
 The program offers an exceptional educational experience by providing high-quality didactic and clinical experiences that prepare students to: